SrKoDes/scripts/docker/docker_guide.md

 apt install -y ncat iputils-ping net-tools
 ```
 We now have an Ubuntu container with three additional networking packages installed.
 You can see through the terminal that you are now in the container!
 It should now say `root@{container_id}`.
 Let's save this version of the container as an image so that in the future we can easily replicate this current state of our container.
-Let's name this container ncat:v1.0, after the first networking package we installed.
+Let's name this image ncat (first networking package installed), combined with the tag v1.0 (first version).
 The next commands will be:
 ```
 exit
 docker ps -a
 docker commit {container_id} ncat:v1.0
 ```
 Let's break this down.
 In order to run docker commands, we must first leave the container: `exit`.
 Next, we run `docker ps -a` in order to view all our containers.
 We can see our container's id as well as name, which are necessary for the next command. `docker commit...` is the command to make an image of the container's current state.

 *It is important to note three things:
     Firstly, that you can also pass in the **full container's name**.